Meu Corre

 The classic User Journey Map helped us summarize and make sense of everything we've learned about a typical day of a delivery worker.
 Click to see it larger.

-Zooming out
+Zooming out to zoom in

 I also took a close look at how the platform apps looked like.
 Even if we’re clearly not in the business of creating competition, these apps is our users’ universe and it was important we understand this shared vocabulary, both visual (how do they look? what kind of interaction patterns are most common?) and textual (what terms they use? how’s the tone of voice?).
 Often the worker’s-side app was completely different from the consumer-side app.